Home Articles Design Softwares Revit vs Archicad: Which BIM Software Is Best for Your Architecture Projects?

 Design And Modeling Capabilities

 Archicad combines 3D modeling with 2D drafting efficiently.
 Its Morph and Shell tools cater to creative freedom, supporting detailed conceptual designs.
-However, it provides fewer specialized features for engineering disciplines, staying more focused on architectural design.
+Archicad handles organic and freeform geometry more gracefully out of the box, while Revit typically requires integration with tools like Rhino for non-orthogonal designs.
+However, Archicad provides fewer specialized features for engineering disciplines, staying more focused on architectural design.

 Collaboration And Teamwork Tools

-Revit enhances real-time collaboration using Autodesk’s cloud-based BIM 360 platform.
+Revit enhances real-time collaboration using Autodesk’s cloud-based BIM 360 platform (now part of Autodesk Construction Cloud).
 Teams across disciplines can access shared models simultaneously, reducing errors and improving project coordination.
 Version tracking allows efficient model updates.
+Revit uses a Worksharing model where multiple users work on a central file, and element ownership prevents conflicts.

 Performance And Speed